Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### 3.2 Perspective transform.

 3.2.1.
-One image of ROI was selected.
+First, image of ROI was selected.
 (Cell 42 in Jupyter notebook)

 3.2.2.
 Hough transform is applied to binary image Region of Interest with function cv2.HoughLinesP().
 (Cell 49 in Jupyter notebook)